HOPE Regional Leadership Institute

 Ongoing Involvement through the HOPE Regional Hubs

 Upon graduation from the HOPE Regional Leadership Institute, participants are invited to join a HOPE Regional Hub.
-These hubs will serve as a convening space for local HOPE program alumnae, including graduates of the Regional Leadership Institute, to convene for continued learning, fellowship building, and mobilization around regional issues.
-The hubs will also strengthen local HOPE networks and work to increase representation in government, nonprofit leadership, and business.
+These hubs bring together alumnae from across all of HOPE’s leadership programs, creating a space for continued learning, fellowship, and mobilization around regional priorities.
+Each hub strengthens local HOPE networks and supports efforts to increase inclusive representation in government, nonprofit leadership, and business, ensuring leaders are connected, informed, and equipped to drive change in their communities.

-Stay tuned for session dates for the Central Valley, Bay Area, Inland Empire, and Imperial Valley.
+Stay tuned for session dates for the Bay Area, Inland Empire, and Imperial Valley.

 Frequently Asked Questions